 The Case & Strap

 Omega is known for its expert use of “solid” colors (the jovial Seamaster Planet Ocean Platinum Orange Ceramic is, perhaps, the first model that comes to mind here, although there are more affordable options on the market that use the same ‘dum vivimus vivamus’ philosophy in their exterior) and this new model is no exception here.
-The juicy, albeit a bit dark, blue color of the dial with its rhodium-plated elements is nicely matched by blue leather strap with contrasting light-grey stitching, as well as by blue ceramic bezel.
+The juicy, albeit a bit dark, the blue color of the dial with its rhodium-plated elements is nicely matched by a blue leather strap with contrasting light-grey stitching, as well as by blue ceramic bezel.
 The latter, by the way, has its standard tachymeter not simply engraved, but actually filled with their signature “Liquid Metal” alloy, an amorphous non-corrosive metal alloy that is 1.5 harder than steel.
 Often used to replace other metals in applications ranging from kinetic weapons to phone and USB stick casings, it was developed by Caltech around 15 years ago and is now distributed by a company conveniently called Liquidmetal Technologies.

-Another thing that you should pay attention to is lug-to-lug size of this watch.
+Another thing that you should pay attention to is the lug-to-lug size of this watch.
 Measuring approximately fifty millimeters in length, it looks great on wider wrists, but may not look especially hot if your wrist is narrower than average.
 Just don’t forget to try this one on your own wrist before ordering one online.
 After all, it is you who will have to wear this expensive beauty for at least nine hours per day, try to make the most out of it.

 Apart from that, I don’t see any serious ergonomic issues here: the crown is massive enough to provide good grip, while the chronograph push-pieces make an impression like they would be convenient to any human being that has at least a thumb and an index finger on his or her hand.